sdmoir/concurrentai-core/README.md

 #### Model Enricher

-_In Progress_ – A background service that can transform can trasform input data or provide supplemental data before processing an inference request.
+_In Progress_.
+Optionally transforms input data and/or provides supplemental data before processing an inference request.
 [Read more →]()

 #### Model Executor

-A background service (per model) that executes the acutal inferences request for the model and forwards thee result.
+Executes the acutal inference request for the model and forwards the response.
 [Read more →]()

 #### Rendezvous Collector

-A background service that receives model responses asyncronously as they are processed and returns the response for the active model back to the API.
+Receives model responses asyncronously as they are processed and returns the "active" model's response back to the API.
 [Read more →]()